Teen charged with going out to meet others during Covid-19 circuit breaker, phase 1 of reopening

 On April 10 last year, when the circuit breaker was still in force, he allegedly left his home in Choa Chu Kang to drink beer with another person at a rooftop garden.

-Savuryrajoo is then said to have met a female individual at Hougang on June 13 last year - when phase one had kicked in - to celebrate her birthday.
+Savuryrajoo is then said to have met a female individual in Hougang on June 13 last year - when phase one had kicked in - to celebrate her birthday.

 The next day, he allegedly met another person to play the game Mobile Legends at a multi-storey carpark in Hougang Street 41 at 4.23am.
 It is alleged that he also failed to wear a mask when he was there.

-Savuryrajoo is to return to court on June 30 and expected to plead guilty.
+Savuryrajoo is to return to court on June 30 and is expected to plead guilty.

 Singapore had imposed the circuit breaker between April 7 and June 1 last year to curb the growing number of Covid-19 cases.
 During that period, people were allowed to leave home only for essential activities.

-During phase one of Singapore's reopening also, from June 2 to June 18, people were allowed to leave home only for essential activities.
+Similarly, during phase one of Singapore's reopening, from June 2 to June 18, people were allowed to leave home only for essential activities.

 If convicted of breaching Covid-19 measures, Savuryrajoo can be jailed for up to six months and fined up to $10,000.